Riposto

 Riposto (Ripostu) is a comune (municipality) in the Catania area of southern Italy.
 The small seafront town is located about 220 km southeast of Palermo and about 30 km north of Catania.

 History

-Riposto is both historically and literally connected to Mascali, a once fiefdom of which it had been apart of as its commercial port in the 16th century and until it had finally gained local autonomy from in the 18th century.
-In the early 19th century, the town would be administratively merged with Giarre and become Giarre-Riposto by Fascist Italy.
-It was not until 1945 would the two towns be administratively divided once again, following the end of World War II.
+Riposto is historically connected to Mascali, as its commercial port since the 16th century, until it finally gained autonomy in the 18th century.
+In the early 19th century, the town would be merged with Giarre, changing its name to Ionia in 1939.
+In 1945 the two towns were divided once again.

 Geography

 The town is located on the Ionian Coast, and borders with the municipalities of Acireale, Giarre and Mascali.
 Its frazioni are Altarello, Archi, Carruba, Praiola, Quartirello and Torre Archirafi.